 Drive south on US-301 from Tampa or east on the Selmon Expressway into eastern Hillsborough County, and the transformation is visible in real time.
 What was largely rural land and scattered subdivisions two decades ago has become one of the most densely developing corridors in the entire Tampa Bay region.
-Riverview, Florida — an unincorporated community along the Alafia River in the part of Hillsborough County that falls within Florida's 16th Congressional District — has emerged as one of the most sought-after places to live in all of Florida.
+Riverview, Florida — an unincorporated community along the Alafia River in the part of Hillsborough County that falls within Florida’s 14th Congressional District — has emerged as one of the most sought-after places to live in all of Florida.

 The growth is not accidental.
-It reflects real value: affordable homes, strong schools, access to Tampa's job market, no state income tax, and the kind of community infrastructure that makes a place work for families.
+It reflects real value: affordable homes, strong schools, access to Tampa’s job market, no state income tax, and the kind of community infrastructure that makes a place work for families.
 Riverview consistently appears on lists of the best places to live in Florida and in the Tampa Bay area.
-The combination of relative affordability, access to Tampa's job market, high-quality schools, and a rapidly improving quality of life infrastructure — parks, restaurants, shopping, healthcare — makes it the kind of community where people who did their homework end up landing.
-As your candidate for Congress in FL-16, I hear from Riverview families constantly, and the things they care about are the things I will fight for in Washington.
+The combination of relative affordability, access to Tampa’s job market, high-quality schools, and a rapidly improving quality-of-life infrastructure — parks, restaurants, shopping, healthcare — makes it the kind of community where people who did their homework end up landing.
+As candidate for Congress in FL-14, John Peters hears from Riverview families constantly, and the things they care about are the things he will fight for in Washington.

 Why People Choose Riverview